jedld/droiuby-doo/README.md

     ~ $ drby standalone --package com.sample.helloworld

-This will create an android project at hello_world/project.
-You can then open this using Android Developer Tools.
+This will create an android project at hello_world/project. `drby go` will detect if you have a project and automatically invoke ant to build and install it.
+Alternatively, you can then open this using Android Developer Tools and build it normally using eclipse.

 Diving in
 ---------